benchmark-action/github-action-benchmark/README.md

 - Date and committer
 - Benchmark value

+Clicking data point in chart opens the commit page on GitHub repository.

 ![tooltip](https://github.com/rhysd/ss/blob/master/github-action-benchmark/tooltip.png?raw=true)

 At bottom of the page, download button is available for downloading benchmark results as JSON file.